t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 ~~~~
 {: #ampsingle title='Amplification attack using a single response' artwork-align="center"}

 An attacker can increase the bandwidth by sending several GET requests.
-An attacker can
+If the server supports
-also increase or control the amplification factor by creating or updating resources.
+PUT/POST and doesn't limit the payload size, an attacker may be able to increase the amplification factor
-By creating new resources, an attacker can increase the size of /.well-known/core.
+by creating or updating a resource.
+By creating new resources, an attacker may also increase the
+size of /.well-known/core.
 An amplification attack where the attacker influences the amplification factor
 is illustrated in {{ampmulti_post}}.

 ~~~~ aasvg
 Victim   Foe   Server